lgugliara/EngineCore/README.md

-# ZoloSim Engine Core
+# Engine Core

-**ZoloSim Engine Core** is a modular engine and drivetrain simulation system for Unity.
+This project is a modular engine and drivetrain simulation system for Unity.
 It simulates combustion cycles, torque generation, and drivetrain layout in a flexible and extendable way.

 This is the core logic only – it **does not** include wheel physics or suspension simulation.